Families First Coronavirus Response Act (FFCRA) benefits small businesses and families

 Under standard FMLA guidelines, employees get 12 weeks of unpaid protected leave.
 With EFMLEA though, the first two weeks can be unpaid, but for the next 10 weeks your qualified employees should be paid two-thirds pay while on leave (as long as they’ve worked for you for at least 30 calendar days).

-Your employees can also use any paid personal, medical, or sick days to cover the first 14 days of unpaid leave.
+Your employees can also use any paid personal, medical, or sick days to cover the first two weeks unpaid leave.
 Or, as an employer, you can require them to do so.